-Important: This is a lovely walk and makes for a great combination with the Hever walk, which it connects to at Hill Hoath (behind Chiddingstone Castle), but I have to emphasise, there is a 700-800 metre stretch on a road (when you reach Penshurst Place) with no pavement.
-It could be dangerous if you didn’t pay attention because cars come down this road at 30-40mph (wrongly in my view), so take care and best not to take children with you because of this short section (how Penshurst Park hasn’t organised a path within its grounds extending parallel up the road is beyond me).
+Important: This is a lovely walk but I have to emphasise there is a 600-700 metre stretch on a road (when you reach Penshurst Place) with no pavement.
+It could be dangerous if you don’t pay attention because cars come down this road – a magnet for terrible driving – at 40-50mph, so take care and best not to take children with you because of this short section (how Penshurst Park hasn’t organised a path within its grounds extending parallel up the road is beyond me).

 Meadows, meadows, meadows.
 And two enormous Tudor homes.
-And the river Eden.
+And the River Eden.
 And a funny piece of sandstone.
 Some woodland, but lots of nice hedgerows, quiet lanes and interesting views.
 There are Weald vistas back to the Greensand Ridge and Ide Hill to the north.
-There’s one rubbish bit on a road half way for about eight minutes (not advisable with younger children).
-However, this stretch of road is potentially dangerous so please take real care.
-Pubs and tearoom at Penshurst, nice cup of tea at Chiddingstone (also a pub which I’m not sure ever opens).
+Nice cup of tea at Chiddingstone and the superb Castle Inn.
 The start of the walk is at Chiddingstone, an authentic tudor hamlet entirely owned by the National Trust, with a great pub: the Castle Inn (newly opened as of 6 April 2017).
 Can easily combine this walk with the neighbouring Hever circular walk to make a nine-mile, five-hour monster.
 No steep bits.
 One of my favourites.

 By bus: New Enterprise 232, Chiddingstone to Edenbridge connects Hever, Penshurst (and Penshurst station) and Chiddingstone but is infrequent.

-By car: the best way from south east London is to drive through Beckenham, Keston, Biggin Hill, Brasted, Ide Hill then past Bough Beech reservoir (an excellent side excursion) to Chiddingstone.
-One hour’s drive from Peckham, Nunhead, East Dulwich, Herne Hill; 45 minutes from Crystal Palace or Sydenham.
+By car: the best way from south-east London is to drive via Keston, Biggin Hill, Brasted, Ide Hill then past Bough Beech reservoir (an excellent side excursion) to Chiddingstone.
+One hour’s drive from Peckham, Nunhead, East Dulwich, Herne Hill.

 Pub: the Castle Inn at Chiddingstone is in a wonderful Tudor building; it has a decent beer garden, excellent food and a very drinkable local ale called Larkins.